 London is a somewhat small city located in the state of Ohio.
 With a population of 10,060 people and six constituent neighborhoods, London is the 177th largest community in Ohio.

-Unlike some cities, London isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in London are a mix of both white- and blue-collar jobs.
+London is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, London is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in London who work in office and administrative support (16.73%), sales jobs (8.78%), and management occupations (7.97%).

-The percentage of adults in London with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.91% of adults in London have a bachelor's degree or advanced degree.
+The citizens of London are slightly less educated than the national average of 21.84% for the average city or town: 14.91% of adults in London have a bachelor's degree or advanced degree

 The per capita income in London in 2010 was $21,868, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $87,472 for a family of four.
 However, London contains both very wealthy and poor people as well.